petezh/COVID-Analysis/article.md

 5. `dec_deaths` ~ `county_margin` + `state_margin` + `county_margin` * `state_margin`
 6. `dec_deaths` ~ `county_margin` + `maskuse` + `mobility` + `icu_rate`

+Model 1 and Model 4 are designed to assess the marginal value that election results add after controlling for related features.
+Model 2 and Model 5 will test for the relative influence of county and state election results, with an interaction variable.
+Model 3 and Model 6 assess the influence of pandemic response measures in explaining the relationship.

 The results were as follows: